Charelk2/Flinkdink2/README.md

 The home page now shows three inline circles representing the number of completed sessions for the day.
 A button labeled with the exact week, day, and session starts the next session.
 Below the button is a short list of the upcoming module titles: Language, Math, and Knowledge.

+The math module's red dots are now styled entirely inline.
+Each dot uses `inline-block` positioning with explicit width, height, background color, and border radius so they remain visible even if Tailwind utilities are unavailable.

 ## Header

 A fixed header at the top of every page displays the current week, day, and session along with a home icon link back to the main menu.